btelles/faker/README.txt

 = Faker

+A fork of Benjamin Curtis' Faker gem (http://faker.rubyforge.org/) with a few more US address methods.

-A port of Perl's Data::Faker library that generates fake data.
+This was originally a port of Perl's Data::Faker library that generates fake data.

 == Usage
 * Faker::Name.name => "Christophe Bartell"